pegi3s/dockerfiles/utilities/README.md

 The `deinterleave_fastq` script deinterleaves a FASTQ file of paired reads into two FASTQ files.
 Optionally, the output files can be compressed using GZip.

-You should adapt and run the following command: `docker run --rm -it -v /your/data/dir:/data pegi3s/utilities bash -c "deinterleave_fastq < /data/data.fastq /data/data_1.fastq /data/data_2.fastq"`
+You should adapt and run the following command: `docker run --rm -v /your/data/dir:/data pegi3s/utilities bash -c "deinterleave_fastq < /data/data.fastq /data/data_1.fastq /data/data_2.fastq"`
 `
 In this command, you should replace:
 - `/your/data/dir` to point to the directory that contains the input file you want to process.